bootdotdev/blog/content/python/python-for-data-science.md

 If you want to know what to learn in Python for data science, this article should have covered that comprehensively.
 Learning data science basics with Python is a natural solution for people wondering where to get started with learning data science, which can be an overwhelming prospect!
 When I started learning Python, I found it was a perfect fit to getting exposure to basic data science concepts and tasks.

-**If you're looking to learn Python** for an eventual data science role, we developed our [Python Fundamentals](https://boot.dev/learn/learn-python) course to teach you the skills you need.
+**If you're looking to learn Python** for an eventual data science role, we developed our [Learn Python](https://boot.dev/learn/learn-python) course to teach you the skills you need.

 [Learn Python with boot.dev here](https://boot.dev/learn/learn-python)